 |

 We have established key performance indicators (KPIs) for ESG-related initiatives and monitor their status.
 As one of KPIs, we have set the total greenhouse gas emissions (Scope 1+2 and Scope 3) as metrics, and established its reduction target based on SBT, in consideration of the impact of future climate-related risks and opportunities.
 These had certified as WB2°C target by the SBT initiative in September 2022.
 In addition, for Scope 1+2, Net Zero target by FY2050 was set in March 2023.
-We are managing the total amount of greenhouse gas emissions as a direct parameter affected by climate-related risks and opportunities and promote specific reduction measures.
+We manage the total greenhouse gas emissions as a direct parameter affected by climate-related risks and opportunities and promote specific reduction measures.

-Total emissions Scope1+2 |
+Total emissions Scope1 + 2 |

-More than 25% cut in FY2030 (Compared to FY2020) * Net Zero by 2050 |
+More than 25% cut in FY2030 (Compared to FY2020) *3 Net Zero by FY2050 |

 ---|---|